-How Climate Resilient Is Your Company?Director, Global Risk Center for Marsh & McLennan Companies Senior Research Analyst at Asia Pacific Risk Center
+How Climate Resilient Is Your Company?Director, Global Risk Center for Marsh & McLennan Companies Senior Research Analyst at Marsh & McLennan Companies' Asia-Pacific Risk Center

 Companies can have a “blind spot” when it comes to the impact of climate change.
 Climate risks are frequently seen as an issue too complex and too distant to quantify, rendering the perception that they are too indistinct and abstract to justify a given business decision.